Updated: July 2022

 It is generally agreed that the normal range of blood glucose for non-pregnant people is 4.0 to 6.0 mmol/L (millimoles per litre) when fasting, and up to 7.8 mmol/L two hours after eating.
 Diagnosis of non-pregnant diabetes occurs when an OGTT identifies fasting BGLs ≥ 7 mmol/L or BGLs ≥ 11.1 two hours after 75g glucose.

-WHO changed their recommendations to align with IADPSG’s (previous recommendation = BGL ≥ 7 mmol/l fasting or ≥ 7.8 mmol/l two hours after 75g glucose load).
+WHO changed their recommendations to align with IADPSG’s.
 WHO even state in the recommendation that the quality of evidence to support this new threshold is ‘very low’, and the strength of the recommendation is ‘weak’.
-This threshold results in up to 18% of pregnant women meeting the criteria for GD (previously 5%).
-Kevat et al. (2014) raise a number of concerns about the impact of the lower threshold for Australian women – many of which can be applied to other populations.
-However, despite an initial wave of concern from care providers, consumers, maternity organisations and researchers – these new thresholds have made it into clinical guidelines and practice worldwide.
-So, here we are waiting for evidence to show that labelling a large proportion of women with GD will improve outcomes for women and babies.
+This threshold results in up to 16% of pregnant women meeting the criteria for GD (previously 5%).
+Kevat et al. (2014) raised a number of concerns about the impact of the lower threshold for Australian women – many of which can be applied to other populations.
+However, despite an initial wave of concern from care providers, consumers, maternity organisations and researchers – these new thresholds made it into clinical guidelines and practice worldwide.
+A recent Australian study examined the impact of introducing the new thresholds and found that: “There was an increase in annual incidence of GDM of 74% without overall improvements in primary health outcomes.
+This incurred a net cost increase of AUD$560 093.
+Babies of women with GDM had lower rates of neonatal hypoglycaemia and special care nursery admissions after the change, suggesting a milder spectrum of disease.”
+Increasing calls for a review of the diagnostic criteria (from medicine) are being ignored as the new threshold norm continues (Bilous et al. 2021; Doust et al. 2022).

 Treating the label